-A positive self-concept leads to responsible and productive citizenship.
-Fostering that positive self-concept is the responsibility of the school, home, and community.
+A positive self-concept leads to responsible and productive citizenship, and fostering that positive self-concept is the responsibility of the school, home, and community.

-The school counseling program is an integral part of the educational program and serves as a critical link to the instructional program.
-The school counseling program provides developmental opportunities and experiences as it addresses student development areas: learning to live, learning to learn, and learning to work.
+The school counseling program serves as a critical link to the instructional program and should provide students support and assistance in educational development, personal/social development, and career development.

 The school counseling department, working closely with the administration and instructional staff, will accomplish the following:

-Analyze and evaluate students’ abilities, interests, skills, and achievements to assist students in making individualized educational, academic, and career-oriented choices; in setting career goals; and in developing individual graduation plans (IGPs) to achieve these goals.
+Analyze and evaluate students’ abilities, interests, skills, and achievements to assist students in making individualized educational, academic, and career-oriented choices; in setting career goals; and in developing individual graduation plans (IGPs) to achieve these goals

-Help students adjust to new in-school and out-of-school situations through counseling and support and/or referral to outside agencies.
+Help students adjust to new in-school and out-of-school situations through counseling and support and/or referral to outside agencies

-Assist teachers, staff, and parents/legal guardians in understanding the needs and problems of individuals and groups of students.
+Assist teachers, staff, and parents/legal guardians in understanding the needs and problems of individuals and groups of students

-Interpret cognitive, aptitude, and achievement test data to students and parents/legal guardians.
+Explain cognitive, aptitude, and achievement test data to students and parents/legal guardians

-Interpret student records to include grades earned, test data, personal data, and career development records.
+Utilize student records, including grades earned, test data, personal data, and career development records to guide instruction

-Ensure student records are maintained in accordance with state and federal regulations.
+Ensure student records are maintained in accordance with state and federal regulations

 Career Counseling